Skip to content

 Returns: True if this is a call instruction.

-is_jump_instruction(insn: insn_t) -> bool
+is_indirect_jump_or_call(insn: insn_t) -> bool

 is_valid

-is_valid(insn: object) -> bool
+is_valid(insn: insn_t) -> bool

 Checks if the given instruction is valid.